skellis46/slipbox/the body in the Anthropocene.md

 I will start with a theft.
 Actually, two thefts.
 The first is from the Finnish Nigerian journalist Minna Salami's simple suggestion of the value in having an image to hang an idea from [@lawson-2022-other p.151].
 The second is from the American artist and writer Sophie Strand who describes ecological storytelling as "held between the ripe and the rot" [@ducann-2022-my p.83] (from _As You Like It_).
 I think it's a useful image to imagine all practice-research as being held between the ripe and the rot.

+- or perhaps use of word ecosystem (see above re Rawlence).
+Consider how fashionable it is?

 ## the body and par (potted history?)

 > Our human body is part of space and our first reference for inside